Treaty of Lisbon: Intergovernmental Conference (2007)

 Portugal had pressed and supported Germany to reach an agreement on a mandate for an Intergovernmental Conference (IGC) under their presidency.
-After the June negotiations and final settlement on a 16-page framework for the new Reform Treaty, the Intergovernmental conference on actually drafting the new treaty commenced on 23 July 2007.
+Following the June negotiations and final settlement on a 16-page framework for the new Reform Treaty, the Intergovernmental conference on actually drafting the new treaty commenced on 23 July 2007.
 The IGC opened following a short ceremony.
 The Portuguese presidency presented a 145-page document (with an extra 132 pages of 12 protocols and 51 declarations) entitled the Draft Treaty amending the Treaty on European Union and the Treaty establishing the European Community and made it available on the Council of Ministers website as a starting point for the drafting process.

 In addition to government representatives and legal scholars from each member state, the European Parliament sent three representatives.
-These were conservative Elmar Brok, social democratic Enrique Baron Crespo and liberal Andrew Duff.
+These were conservative Elmar Brok, social democratic Enrique Baron and liberal Andrew Duff.

 Before the opening of the IGC, the Polish government expressed a desire to renegotiate the June agreement, notably over the voting system, but relented under political pressure by most other Member States, due to a desire not to be seen as the sole trouble maker over the negotiations.